divs1521/AGENT-S/multi_agent_qa_with_bonus/README.md

 ---

-**Ready to automate your mobile QA?
-Fire up the web interface and start testing!**
+**Ready to automate your mobile QA with cutting-edge AI?
+Fire up the web interface and explore the Android Wild demo!**

+🚀 **Try the Android Wild Demo**: `http://localhost:5000/android-wild`

 ---

 *For full technical details, see the rest of this README below.*

-# Multi-Agent QA System
+# Multi-Agent QA System with Android in the Wild Integration

-A comprehensive multi-agent LLM-powered system that functions as a full-stack mobile QA team on top of Agent-S and Android World.
+A comprehensive multi-agent LLM-powered system that functions as a full-stack mobile QA team on top of Agent-S and Android World. **Now featuring complete Android in the Wild dataset integration for enhanced training and video reproduction.**

 ## Overview

 This system extends the modular architecture of Agent-S, where agents use LLMs + learned policies to collaboratively complete tasks in a mobile UI environment.
-The system consists of four specialized agents:
+The system consists of four specialized agents working together, enhanced with real-world training data from the Android in the Wild dataset:

 1. **Planner Agent** - Parses high-level QA goals and decomposes them into subgoals
 2. **Executor Agent** - Executes subgoals in the Android UI environment with grounded mobile gestures
 3. **Verifier Agent** - Determines whether the app behaves as expected after each step
 4. **Supervisor Agent** - Reviews entire test episodes and proposes improvements

+**🔥 Bonus Enhancement**: All agents are enhanced with training data generated from real user interaction videos, providing more realistic and robust testing capabilities.

 ## Architecture